 No matter what you do, don’t forget to track your time with detailed descriptions on what you’ve done for every minute.
 Write as though the client might read your explanations, i.e. ensure you provide enough detail and always check your spelling and grammar.
 That's because some clients will want to see exactly how you’ve been spending your time.

 FreeAgent has a handy inbuilt time-tracking solution, one that allows you to create beautifully-designed PDF reports to send to your clients.
 Or you can check out more of our recommended time tracking tools.

 Invoice like a pro and make it easy for clients to pay

 When you've done the work, invoice the client immediately.
 Don't hang about – be a professional and send a decent looking invoice to the relevant contact.

 But be warned!
 An invoice is so much more than just a legal document – it's a record of the work you've done, an explanation of your costs, a promotion of your business and a request for payment on time.
 It should anticipate the delays or doubts your client may have by giving them all the information they could ever need to pay you quickly.
 Read these extra tips on how to write a client-proof invoice to ensure you get paid.

 If getting paid is proving difficult, make it super simple for clients to settle their debts.
 For instance, can you accept credit card payments?
 FreeAgent can integrate with GoCardless, so you can easily take online payments.

 Know when to down tools

-If your client is behind on invoices, then there comes a point when enough is enough.
+If your client is behind on invoices, then there comes the point when enough is enough.
 You can’t keep going if previous work still hasn’t been paid.
-In which case, explain politely to your client that you are just waiting for them to settle previous invoices before any work continues.
+In which case, explain politely to your client that you are just waiting for them to settle past invoices before any work continues.
 You're perfectly entitled to do this.
 Just have the confidence to tackle any resistance that might arise.

 Have the confidence to say no